Scalingo/documentation/src/_posts/platform/databases/2000-01-01-maintenance-windows.md

 1. **Definition**: A Scalingo operator defines a new maintenance.
 This object allows us to attach all the elements that are important for its smooth execution (procedure, rollback, integrity test, etc.).
 2. **Selection**: depending on the specific criteria for each maintenance, the eligible databases are assigned to this maintenance.
 3. **Scheduling**: every hour, our system schedules operations to be carried out 24 hours later.
 If this corresponds to the maintenance window for an eligible resource, you will receive a notification confirming that this operation has been scheduled.
 From then on, it will not be possible to change or cancel the schedule without contacting our support team.
-4. **Execution**: When the operation starts, you will receive another notification.
+4. **Execution**: When the operation starts, you receive another notification.
 It will then be important to limit any manipulation of your database.
 5. **Operation completed**: You will receive another notification that the operation has been completed.
 The nominal service has been restored and your database is fully available again.

 It is also possible that based on the remaining time in the selected window, we may determine that the operation cannot proceed.
-In that case, we will also notify you by email.
 The operation will be rescheduled for a later time.

 {% note %}
 Please note that once a maintenance notice has been issued, it cannot be changed or cancelled.
 If you are concerned that this operation will disrupt your business, you can contact our support team by chat or email.